AschPlatform/asch-docs-site/source/en/help/index.md

 # 20 Side-chain (cross-chain) Introduction

-The side chain refers not to Asch as the side chain of the other block chain, but to the Asch that has its own side chain,Dapp.
+The side chain does not refer to the side chain that Asch made for other blockchain, but to the Asch’s own side chain, i.e. Dapp.

-Currently only nodejs was used for development, if you want to use Java, python, PHP and other language, as long as the corresponding SDK can be done, we can try to write, mainly to Asch-js this library written in other languages.
+Currently, node.js is the only development programming language.
+If you want to use Java, python, PHP and other language, all you need is to make the corresponding SDK.
+Everyone should give it a try.
+The main purpose is to write the library of Asch-js in other languages.

-For convenient to Dapp development, Qingfeng was doing optimization, Asch2.0 will be released.
+Qingfeng has been optimizing the convenience of Dapp development.
+More details will be revealed when releasing the Asch2.0.

 The existing documents are as follows:
-Asch Dapp development introduced: side chain related technical notes.
-Dapp development 1: Asch Dapp Hello World: this document will teach you how to create and publish a basic side chain applications, and introduce the source code structure of the side chain framework.
+The introduction of Asch Dapp: notes on side chain related technologies Dapp development tutorial 1: Asch Dapp Hello World - this document will teach you how to create and publish a basic side chain applications, and introduce the source code structure of the side chain framework.
-Dapp development 2: Asch, Dapp, Asset
+Dapp development tutorial 2: Asch, Dapp, Asset
-Dapp development 3 : Asch Dapp Mini DAO, and this document teaches you how to create new transaction types or smart contracts, and provides a mini Dao project that includes project management and voting functions as a demonstration
+Dapp development tutorial 3: Asch Dapp Mini DAO - this document teaches you how to create new transaction types or smart contracts, and provides a Mini Dao project that includes project management and voting functions as demonstrations
-Dapp development 4: Asch Dapp Dice Game development tutorial, this document teach you how to create more complex types of transactions or intelligent contract, how to establish the association between the contract, how to enforce contracts to rely on historical transaction data, and the realization of a dice game as a demo.
+Dapp development tutorial 4: Asch Dapp Dice Game development tutorial- this document teach you how to create more complex types of transactions or smart contracts, how to establish the connections between contracts, how to rely on historical transaction data when enforcing contracts, and the realization of a dice game as a demo.
-Dapp development 5: release Dapp to the online, this document teaches you how to register on the online system (testnet, mainnet), and how to install and uninstall.
+Dapp development tutorial 5: Release Dapp Online - this document teaches you how to register on the online system (testnet, mainnet), and how to install and uninstall.

 # 21 How do we transfer Asch?

 Click : http://forum.asch.so/index.php?s=/forum/index/detail/id/95.html

-# 22 Asch’s work focus
+# 22 Asch’s work focuses
 There are two main directions: application development and bottom development:
-1. Application development :Mainly for several typical applications, such as news aggregate, forecast markets and  exchanges.
+1.Application development: Mainly for several typical applications, for example, for news aggregating, forecasting markets and exchanges.
-2. Bottom development: Optimize TPS, smart contracts, anonymous transactions, the authentication, the Oracle, and the cross links between BTC and  ETH.
+2.Bottom development: Optimize TPS, smart contracts, anonymous transactions, Identification (ID) authentication, the Oracle, and the cross chains with BTC and ETH.
-3. The community has already developed some supportingfacilities，such as asset browser, USB wallet and Java sdk.
+3.The community has already developed some supporting facilities, such as asset browser, USB wallet and Java SDK.

-# 23 Asch Dynamics
+# 23 Asch’s history

-In Jan.
-2016, Asch program was initiated.
+01/01/2016 Asch program was initiated.

-At 18:00, May 22, 2016, Asch began ICO.
-On March 21, published <Bug analyses and solution plans of Lisk sandbox >
-In March, analyzed bugs of DPOS algorithm and simulate an attack using this bug in a simple way, then implement a predigest algorithm model based on PBFT to fix this bug(prototype of Asch consensus algorithms). https://github.com/sqfasd/dpos-pbft/
+03/01/2016 The implementation of a predigest algorithm model based on PBFT (prototype of Asch consensus algorithms) to fixe bugs of DPOS algorithm after the bug was analyzed and a simple attacking way was simulated. https://github.com/sqfasd/dpos-pbft/
-On March 21,2016, announce Asch ICO plans:
+03/21/2016 6 pm Asch began ICO and announce its ICO plans:
 Total amount:100 million XAS tokens
 ICO amount:75 million XAS tokens
 Promoter and promotion reward:2 millon XAS tokens